maxpetul/C3X/README.txt

  - Enable free improvements from small wonders
  - Option to prevent autoraze and razing by AIs
  - Stealth attack activates even when there's only one target
- - ** Trespassing prevention (experimental)
+ - Trespassing prevention (experimental)
- - ** Land/sea intersections
+ - Land/sea intersections
- - ** Adjustable anarchy length
+ - Adjustable anarchy length
- - ** "Perfume" an improvement to make it more appealing to the AI
+ - ** "Perfume" units or improvements to control how likely the AI is to build them
+ - Reveal AI logic
+  - ** Press P in city screen to see AI point value for each buildable improvement
+  - ** Press L on map to see how desirable the AI finds each tile as a city location
+ - ** Corruption can be completely removed with "OFF" government setting
+ - ** Disallow land settlers from founding on water

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.